fmerg/pymerkle/USAGE.md

 - inclusion-test _failure_: if the combination of `old_hash` and `sublength` is _not_ found by the tree itself to correspond to a previous state of it (i.e., if no appropriate "subtree" could be internally detected), then an _empty_ path is included with the proof and the latter is predestined to be found _invalid_ upon validation; furthermore, a generation failure message is inscribed into the generated proof, indicating that the Client does not actually have proper knowledge of the presumed previous state.

-In versions later than _0.2.0_, the above implicit check has been abstracted from the `.consistencyProof` method and explicitly implemented within the `.inclusionTest` method of the `MerkleTree` object.
+In versions later than _0.2.0_, the above implicit check has been abstracted from `.consistencyProof()` method and explicitly implemented within the `.inclusionTest()` method of the `MerkleTree` object.
 A typical session would then be as follows:

 ```python
 # Client requests and stores the Merkle-tree's current state